-At a news conference Tuesday, Berlusconi's lawyers dismissed as "an absolutely unreal possibility" that once his parliamentary immunity is lifted, he may face arrest for other cases.
+At a news conference Tuesday, Berlusconi's lawyers dismissed as "an absolutely unreal possibility" that he could face further criminal charges for other cases.

 Berlusconi was convicted of tax fraud in October last year over deals involving Mediaset, and the verdict was upheld in August.